* Nearly 60 percent say they have taken pill only once

 B to adult women without a prescription in 2006 after years of

 contentious debate.
-It later loosened the restriction to include
+It later allowed sales to 17-year-olds.

 Women's health groups lauded the move as a way to prevent